rems-project/c-verif-mark/README.md

 One could focus just on verifying C code as-is, or also cover the various approaches out there that verify something else and then generate C from that, or consider all verification at roughly the C level of abstraction.
 All those are interesting and relevant - so far we've focussed mostly on the first, but for the other two one could ask for solutions that are essentially the same as the C examples.
+Also interesting is comparison with the automated verification tools, for problems in the common scope.

 ## Initial meeting talks